blat-blatnik/GPU-Life/README.md

 # GPU-Life

 A GPU-accelarated Game of Life simulation capable of running very large patterns such as the [digital clock](https://youtu.be/3NDAZ5g4EuU) in real-time.
 In fact it was this digital clock pattern that inspired me to create this program.
-The [original post](https://codegolf.stackexchange.com/a/111932) with the clock pattern said:
+The [original author](https://codegolf.stackexchange.com/a/111932) of the clock pattern said:

 > .. the only algorithm that makes this huge design useable is hashlife ..